Hofstra Law Review

 The Hofstra Law Review, an entirely student run organization, is the flagship law review of the Hofstra University School of Law.
-As of 2006 it was ranked 146 out of more than 1,000 law journals in the United States.
+As of 2021, Hofstra Law Review ranks 68 out of 330 flagship law reviews by the influential Washington and Lee Law Review ranking.
 Its inaugural issue was published in 1973.
 The Hofstra Law Review is published quarterly.

 The Law Review oversees the Hofstra Law Review Alumni Association, The mission of which is to "get in touch with alumni of the Law Review to help build a strong network of Law Review alumni".